The Gap from "Interaction" to "Collaboration"

 | Understanding Task Structure | Schema constraints, intent parsing, task decomposition models | GPT-Action, function calling, CLI, AI IDE | Can understand "what needs to be achieved" |

-| Calling Tools and Services to Execute Actions | API plugin systems, cross-application operations, automation control, function calling, MCP, Claude Agent SDK | GPTs, iOS App Actions, AutoGPT, CLI, AI IDE | Can "take action" to complete tasks |
+| Invoking Tools & Services to Execute Actions | API plugin systems, cross-application operations, automation control, function calling, MCP, Claude Agent SDK | GPTs, iOS App Actions, AutoGPT, CLI, AI IDE | Can "get hands-on" and do tasks itself |

-| Verifying Execution Results and Correcting Errors | Pydantic validation, result comparison, automatic retry mechanisms | Form-filling agents, web task robots, CLI, AI IDE | Can iterate cyclically instead of terminating on error |
+| Verifying Execution Results & Correcting Errors | Pydantic validation, result comparison, automatic retry mechanisms | Form-filling agents, web task bots, CLI, AI IDE | Can iterate in cycles instead of terminating on Error |

-| Continuous Context and State Memory | Vector databases, time-series memory, preference learning, context engineering, Memory | Rewind, Notion AI Autopilot, Manus, CLI, AI IDE | From one-time interaction → Continuous collaboration |
+| Continuous Context & State Memory | Vector databases, time-series memory, preference learning, context engineering, Memory | Rewind, Notion AI Autopilot, Manus, CLI, AI IDE | From one-time interaction → Continuous collaboration |

 From "Tool" to "Scenario Solution"